So, you want to know what goes on behind an episode of Tuning in to SciFi TV, eh?

 When we’re all done, Wendy and Kevin save their recordings and upload them to our crew FTP site, where I grab them and mix them into a combined track that’s used to produce the show.

 Careful listeners may have noticed that we usually have one host “lead” the show.
 That’s the person you hear first on the podcast (well, apart from me giving you the dates of the show before the music starts).
 Even more careful listeners may have detected that we always seem to know whose turn it is to speak.
 Well, we plan ahead in that regard.
 The lead host of each episode will make sure that everyone knows when it’s their turn to speak.

 And that’s one of the secrets of our show, I believe.
 When we first started the show, we would often step on each other and not know who should speak next.
 With more structure to the speaking, we’re able to think about what we will say next and know just when it’s our turn to speak.
-The system has worked very well for us, given that we are separated by a continent and can’t see the other faces or body language.
+The system has worked very well for us, given that we are separated by a continent and can’t see the others’ faces or any body language cues.

 We’re also not a heavily edited show.
 With the exception of removing some long pauses caused by the remoteness of our recording locations, what you hear on the podcast is almost always exactly what was said when we recorded.
 The only exceptions, mentioned above, are cases where there’s an external distraction (phone calls, family members) that necessitate a more significant edit.

 The result of all of this is a very natural conversation between three genre fans discussing the last week in genre TV.
 And that’s really what this show is all about.